dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

             _context.SaveChanges();
         }

 Now the *UnitOfWork* is complete, we can focus on the *Blogs.EfAndSprocfForCqrs.Services* project and open the *OrderService* and use what we have created so far in this post to add a new order to the database.
-First we will add another private field to the service and this will hold a reference to the *UnitOfWork*. we will initialize it from the constructor just like we do with the OrderReadModel. we will pass the *UnitOfWork* into the service as we may want many services to perform actions all in one atomic transaction. for this reason we will not dispose of the *UnitOfWork* when the service dies, we will let the constructing code handle disposing of the *UnitOfWork* for us.
+First we will add another private field to the service and this will hold a reference to the *UnitOfWork*. we will intialize it from the constructor just like we do with the OrderReadModel. we will pass the *UnitOfWork* into the service as we may want many services to perform actions all in one atomic transaction. for this reason we will not dispose of the *UnitOfWork* when the service dies, we will let the constructing code handle disposing of the *UnitOfWork* for us.

         private readonly OrderReadModel _orderReadModel;
         private readonly UnitOfWork _unitOfWork;